 Steps in the mortgage loan origination process

-In many areas, homebuyers may need a preapproval from a lender to tour a home with a real estate agent or the owner.
-A preapproval letter saves time and effort for all parties involved.
-During this part of the loan origination process, you provide specific financial documents to your lender, as well as undergo a credit check, so the lender can determine if you are a creditworthy borrower.
+If you’re eligible for a mortgage, you’ll first get a preapproval from a lender.
+A preapproval isn’t a firm commitment to lend, but it does show what you’re likely to get if you meet all of the underwriting requirements and your financial circumstances don’t change materially between the preapproval and the closing.
+During this part of the loan origination process, you’ll provide specific financial documents to your lender, as well as undergo a credit check, so the lender can determine if you are a creditworthy borrower.
 Some of these documents include:

 - Recent statements from your bank accounts